ResetXPDR/MSFS_AutoFPS/README.md

           - Max: (default) uses the full settings reduction suite minus clouds (to minimise impact on user experience), max levels 2, floor lowest and recovery altitude ground.
           - Set: uses the shared auto settings reduction options that will now be shown, regardless of whether auto settings reduction is enabled or not.
     - If you are continually experiencing VRAM+ activating, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
+  - Hybrid Dynamic Settings/AutoFPS-controlled Automation in Expert Mode with MSFS 2024:
+    - Uses MSFS dynamic settings, if enabled in MSFS, for auto-LOD reduction; otherwise it reverts to AutoFPS-controlled LOD reduction if active.
+    - A one-time message will appear when the app is first launched with MSFS 2024, explaining how to enable and disable the feature.
+    - Displays `DynSet` and the associated default MSFS target frame rate in the Sim Values panel’s Reduce status, with a descriptive tooltip, when in a flight session and not at a reduction level greater than LODs-only.
+    - TLOD and OLOD values will show with a `"D"` prefix and tooltip when `DynSet` is active — even if AutoFPS reduction is disabled — as MSFS dynamic settings remain active.
+    - An MSFS icon will also be shown additional to the AutoFPS icon in the Sim Values panel title when dynamic settings is enabled, to indicate hybrid automation is active.
+    - `DynSet` and the MSFS target frame rate can be changed at any time, including mid-flight, with changes reflected in the Reduce status display.
+    - DynSet enable/disable and increase/decrease buttons are available in test mode, activated by setting the TestMode key in the app's root folder common config file to "true", to allow instant changes to these settings without needing to open MSFS settings.
+    - Unlike AutoFPS-controlled LOD reduction, actual reduction amounts are not reflected in the TLOD and OLOD display values, as these are internal to MSFS and currently only visible via Developer Mode FPS view.
+    - Works best when using an FPS cap, with Max and Dynamic Settings Target Frame Rates in MSFS settings set to the native frame rate equivalent of the AutoFPS target FPS.
+    - If not using an FPS cap, it is recommended to set the MSFS dynamic settings target frame rate to 10 FPS lower than the native frame rate equivalent of the AutoFPS target FPS for best results.
   - Status Message - Displays key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install,
     - Loading in to a flight  - whether MSFS memory integrity test have failed, and